JamesClonk/easy-vpn/README.md

 # easy-vpn
-simple shellscript to spin up a VPN server on a cloud VPS that self-destructs after idle time
+a simple commandline tool to spin up a VPN server on a cloud VPS that self-destructs after idle time

 --------